Menu

 • Rolling routine review by functional area.

-• Rolling routine review by functional area with end of period mop-up of areas not touched during the period.
+• Rolling routine review by functional area with end-of-period mop-up of areas not touched during the period.

 • Combination of the above.